romeerez/orchid-orm/docs/src/guide/building-a-sample-app.md

 `testRequest` is a custom helper around `app.inject` from fastify to perform a fake request without the app running.

 `express` doesn't have such tools and can be tested with real requests, it's recommended to use `axios` for this purpose.

-We can freely create database records thanks to `pg-transactional-tests` which was configured earlier in a `jest-setup.ts`.

 ## register user endpoint